Nishanthnaa52/WebScarap/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [License](https://github.com/Nishanthnaa52/WebScrap/blob/main/LICENSE) file for details.